-January and February’s storms have badly impacted Newark and disrupted many of the measures that have been so carefully put in place in the previous few months – as photographs on various social media sites have shown.
+Storms in January and February have badly affected Newark and disrupted many of the protective measures carefully put in place in the months previously.

-The site is being actively watched over by Deerness residents and by volunteers from across Orkney, including students and staff from the UHI Archaeology Institute.
+The site is being actively watched over by Deerness residents and by volunteers from across Orkney, including students and staff from the Archaeology Institute UHI.

-As a separate issue from the protection of the site, Historic Environment Scotland are funding a major three-year study of the site and the human remains there.
-Check out our previous blog for details of the project.
+As a separate issue from the protection of the site, Historic Environment Scotland is funding a major three-year study of the site and the human remains.

 Currently a major report is being compiled of all that’s been done at Newark in the past, what we know about the site and what needs to be done for the future to best understand it and all that’s found there.
-The work is being undertaken by ORCA, at the UHI Archaeology Institute here at Orkney College in Kirkwall and is led by a Steering Group made up of landowner, volunteers, ORCA archaeologists and Gail Drinkall of Orkney Museum.
+The work is being carried out by ORCA and led by a steering group made up of landowner, volunteers, archaeologists and Gail Drinkall of Orkney Museum.

 A major exhibition about Newark and all our findings will take place in the Orkney Museum over the summer of 2022, and other grants are being applied for in order to extend the project, to complete further research, but we fear indeed that the sea will ultimately win the battle.